gtuja/GCL/_document/Specification/SoftwareRequirementSpecification/SWRS.md

 # Software Requirement Specification
-- Here we define SWRS with software perspective.
+- Here we define SWRS as a software perspective point of view.
 - As usual SWRS shall define specification according to the higer specification, SRS.

 <div id="toc"></div>